KirtiPratihar/C-Codes/README.md

 OpenCV, short for Open Source Computer Vision Library, is an open-source computer vision and machine learning software library..
-Originally developed by Intel, it is now maintained by a community of developers under the OpenCV Foundation.
+Originally developed by Intel, it is now maintained by a community of developers under the OpenCV Foundation .